What is it?

 Most people who come into contact with hepatitis B are able to fight off the virus.
 This means they are protected (they become immune) if they come into contact with the virus again and they are unable to pass it on to others.

 However, for some people it can become a chronic illness, meaning that they have the infection long-term.
-People who have chronic hepatitis B infection don’t get sick or die of the virus, but they can pass it on to other people.
+Most people who have chronic hepatitis B infection don’t get sick or die of the virus, but they can pass it on to other people.

 A few people may develop liver damage, which can become very serious as it can cause scarring of the liver, liver failure and liver cancer.